MilanMolnar/React-native-CRUD-app/README.md

 $ expo start
 ```
 >QR code will install the app on your device of choice

->Screen recording of the app working:
+>Screen recordings of the app working:

 |IOS|Android|
 |---|---|